leilatdantas/leilatdantas/README.md

 ## Transitioning to Tech: A Student's Coding Voyage 🚀

-###

-Hello! :wave:

-Here I document my journey as a student at 42 Porto, where I'm currently learning C and C++. :nerd_face:

 ### About Me :woman_technologist:
 I'm a tech enthusiast who's always been passionate about solving problems, and I'm excited to apply my skills to the world of software development.
 At 42 School, I'm immersed in a project-based learning and peer-to-peer education model that challenges me to think creatively and work collaboratively.